swhasans/Auto-Fill/README.md

 - Selenium web framework for browser automation

 ## How to Use
-1.)
-Clone the repository or download the files.
+1. Clone the repository or download the files.
-2.)
-Install the required dependencies.
+2. Install the required dependencies.
-3.)
-Run the program and fill out the required fields in the GUI.
+3. You must have Python, pyinstaller, and additional dependencies [PyQT5](https://pypi.org/project/PyQt5/).
+Compile the program `python3 loadui.py` and fill out the required fields in the GUI.
-4.)
-Click the "Auto-Fill" button to automatically fill out the online submission form.
+4. Click the "Auto-Fill" button to automatically fill out the online submission form.

 ## Future Improvements
 - Integrate support for a wider range of online submission forms.